Pep Hamilton: Indianapolis Colts

 On December 30, 2014 the Oakland Raiders interviewed Hamilton concerning their coaching vacancy, but opted to hire Jack Del Rio.

 On November 3, 2015, the Colts fired Hamilton.

 Cleveland Browns

 In January 2016, Hamilton was named as the associate head coach and quarterbacks coach for the Cleveland Browns.

 Michigan Wolverines

 In 2017, Hamilton was signed by the Wolverines to a four-year $4.25m contract.

 DC Defenders

 In February 2019, Hamilton joined the XFL's DC Defenders to be their head coach and general manager for the 2020 XFL season.

 Los Angeles Chargers

 In April 2020, Hamilton joined the Los Angeles Chargers to be their quarterbacks coach for the 2020 NFL season.
 He was an integral part of the success of Justin Herbert who won the offensive rookie of the year award.

 Houston Texans

 On March 10, 2021, Hamilton was hired by the Houston Texans as their passing game coordinator and quarterbacks coach under head coach David Culley.
 On February 7, 2022, Hamilton was promoted to offensive coordinator.
 After the season, he was not retained.

+Maryland

+On February 4, 2025, Hamilton was hired to serve as the offensive coordinator for the Maryland Terrapins.